SamZadbuke/oibsip_task4/README.md

-# Car Price Estimation Tool
+# Email Spam Detection Using Machine Learning

 Welcome to the Car Price Estimation Tool!
 This web application utilizes a machine learning model to estimate car prices based on various features.
 Users can input car details, and the tool will generate a price estimate.
 In addition, the tool provides visualizations to explore the relationships between numeric features and car prices.